OmarSainz/organic/README.md

 organic
 =======

-ur main application acts as a Cell, which has a Membrane and a Nucleus.
+Your main application acts as a Cell, which has a Membrane and a Nucleus.
 But the real job of a Cell is done by the Organelles, which communicate between each other with Chemicals.

+###Install Dependencies
+npm install